 Calling Andre The Giant merely a special attraction would be insulting and unworthy of how huge an influence he was and continues to be in the sport.
 Still, indeed he might have been the last of this one-of-a-kind type performer that constantly traveled to different territories as a must-see commodity.

 Maybe the most mythologized wrestler/attraction and perhaps even human being of all time, Andre was guaranteed money at the gates for promoters.
 People looked forward to when they could catch a glimpse of "The Eighth Wonder of the World."
 His billed and official height and weight are often contested, but what is not in question is his legendary status in the sport (and ability to drink anybody under the table!).

 Silo Sam, also called "Big" John Harris had a billed height of around 7’7," but it’s estimated he was at the most 7’5." – still very tall!
 He had a short 6-year career and had brief stints in several promotions.
 The ‘80s generation perhaps remembers him as the jealous boyfriend who chases Pee-Wee Herman in the 1985 movie Pee-Wee’s Big Adventure.

 Silo Sam as Big John Harris in Memphis.
 One of the strangest feel-good vignettes you’ll ever see:

-Gonzalez was drafted by the Atlanta Hawks in the third round of the 1988 draft but was unable to adapt physically to the NBA’s demands due in part to knee problems.
+Gonzalez was drafted by the Atlanta Hawks in the third round of the 1988 draft but could not adapt physically to the NBA’s demands due in part to knee problems.
 Hiro Matsuda was asked to train Gonzalez but says that his heart wasn’t in the business.
 The Giant was reportedly offered a guaranteed contract of $350,000 and believed that he was sure to succeed and therefore needed minimal training because of his size.
 He was wrong, and in the then-WWE, he was only offered the minimum contract and a percentage of the gate.
 In 1993 he was managed by Harvey Wippleman and feuded with The Undertaker.
 He dwarfed "The Dead Man" but was never able to defeat him.
 In an ironic twist, in 1993, Gonzalez had a role in the show Baywatch where he played a carnival sideshow giant.